Daniel Kupsin: Corona Resort and Casino

 In 2019, Daniil Kupsin, in partnership with Vin Group Corporation, participates in the Corona Resort & Casino project with an investment attraction of more than $2 billion.
 Together, they created hotels in Vietnam and several four- and five-star hotels, including Radisson Blue and Phu Quoc.

 Recognition

 In 2007, Kupsin was awarded "Media Manager of Russia".

 In 2008 Kupsin entered the section "Media Business" in the "Top 1000 Russian Managers" organized by the Publishing house "Kommersant" and the Russian Managers Association.
 In 2012, Kupsin together with Yegor Altman and Dmitry Solopov became the hero of the book "Hooligans in business: a success story of Business FM" (Author - Yuri Voskresensky).

 The book, published at "Alpina Publisher", became the first Russian business case for creating media business in Russia - radio station Business FM.
 In 2013, the book was nominated for headings Book Award - an annual award in the case of literary and book online business.

 Family

-Kupsin is married with four children.
+Kupsin is married with four children from Sofia Kupsin.
+The six of them share a family home in London.